bloerg/aspectui/README.md

 # aspectui
-a responsive web browser ui for outputs Kohonen Maps computed with ASPECT (A Spectra Clustering Tool)
+a responsive web browser ui for Kohonen Maps computed with ASPECT (A Spectra Clustering Tool)